Information about the physician associate registration assessment

 If you aren’t sure what to do, we recommend that you speak to your course provider for more information about this.

-If you passed PANE more than two years before making your application, then during the transition period (up to 12 December 2026) you may not need to sit PANE/PARA again, if you can provide satisfactory evidence to assure us that you meet the standards of knowledge and skills required for registration.
-You might be able to do this if you can provide evidence of recent practice as a PA in the UK, accompanied by supportive employer references.
+If you passed PANE/PARA more than two years before making your application, then during the transition period (up to 12 December 2026) you may not need to retake an assessment, if you can provide us with satisfactory evidence of recent, post-qualification, UK practice as a PA.
 You should read our transition policy on demonstrating knowledge and skills to determine whether your evidence of recent UK practice will meet our criteria.

 International physician associates

-If you have an international PA qualification and are new to UK practice, or have never been a member of the FPA’s managed voluntary register, you will need have your international qualification assessed you apply for registration.
+If you have an international PA qualification and are new to UK practice, or have never been a member of the FPA’s managed voluntary register, you will need to have your international qualification assessed first, before you apply for registration.

 How much does the assessment cost?